SergiusTheBest/FindWDK/README.md

 FindWDK makes it possible to build kernel drivers and kernel libraries with Windows Development Kit (WDK) and CMake.

 Requirements:
-- WDK10
+- WDK 8.0 and higher
 - Visual Studio 2015 and higher
-- CMake 3.0 and higher
+- CMake 3.18 and higher

 # Usage
 Add FindWDK to the module search path and call `find_package`: